Quansight-Labs/free-threaded-compatibility/docs/tracking.md

 an issue spans multiple projects or there's an ecosystem-wide point to discuss, please open an issue on [this issue tracker](https://github.com/Quansight-Labs/free-threaded-compatibility/issues).

-!!! tip

-    It's early days for free-threaded support - bugs in CPython itself and in widely used libraries with extension modules are being fixed every week.
-    It may be useful to use nightly wheels (when available) of packages like `cython` or `numpy`, even if a first release is available on PyPI.
-    For example, you can install a NumPy nightly wheel by running:

-    ```bash
-    pip install -i https://pypi.anaconda.org/scientific-python-nightly-wheels/simple numpy
-    ```

 <!-- keep alphabetically ordered -->

 | Project              |                                Upstream issue                                |     Tested in CI      |        PyPI release        | First version with support |                       Nightly wheels                       |                                         Nightly link                                         |